 exercise with family and friends

-I love spending quality time with family and friends.
-I try to get in physical activity while hanging out with others as much as possible.
 Exercising is more fun with a buddy (I think).
-I get to share what I love (yoga) with my friends and family.
 You are more likely to push yourself in your workouts if you have a buddy.
 Plus, it holds you accountable to doing the workout in the first place!
+Also, you hit two birds with one stone, a great workout and time with those important to you.

 If you haven’t been physically active on a regular basis, don’t go from 0 to 60 too fast.
 If you are interested in seeing how I increased my physical activity over time, without getting injured, check out this post.